haijunsu-osu/robot_kinematics_demo/README.md

     *   Set screw parameters: Rotation angle ($\theta$) and translation along the axis ($d$).
     *   Visualize the screw axis (yellow line) and the resulting displacement.
 *   **Matrix Control**: View and edit the full 4x4 homogeneous transformation matrix.
+*   **Advanced Matrix Input**: Copy the 4x4 matrix or paste one to instantly update the visualization and extract screw parameters.

 ### 3. Composition
 *   **Chain Transformations**: Create a sequence of transformations.